Local experts: Many factors are believed to cause shrinking birthrate, which is at the lowest level in 30 years

 According to the Census, the U.S. birthrate in 2017 decreased to 60.2 births per 1,000 between the ages of 15 and 44, which represents a 3 percent drop from the birthrate in 2016.

 In 2017, the nation experienced 3.853 million births, approximately 92,000 less than the year before.
-What’s most concerning is that birth declines tend to happen during times of war or economic hardship, not when unemployment is down and the economy is improving such as in recent years.
+What’s most concerning as this obstetrician says is that birth declines tend to happen during times of war or economic hardship, not when unemployment is down and the economy is improving such as in recent years.

 Since 1971, the nation isn’t producing enough children to replace those who have died, a trend also noted by the census.
-Numerous factors contribute, both physical and societal.
+Numerous factors contribute, as reported by an Ocala gynecologist, both physical and societal.

 Easier access to contraceptives and abortion has made delaying and avoiding childbearing more widespread among every age group of women.